Saunakghosh10/personal-portfolio/README.md

 # Personal Portfolio Website in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with the help of REACT-BOOTSTRAP [Create React App](https://github.com/facebook/create-react-app).

+ALL ASSETS ARE TAKEN FROM GOOGLE.

 <img width="1266" alt="Screen Shot 2022-06-19 at 2 18 18 PM" src="https://user-images.githubusercontent.com/50160672/174933373-1ba6cadf-1c9a-48c3-aa58-984d0bd62d82.png">